dhis2/training-docs/content/android/tg_trackerprogram.md

    ![](images/tracker/image4.png)

-* You will see the Birth Details Stage: Here you can show how data entry fields are grouped in different sections:Details,Type,Place,Mode.
+* You will see the Birth Details Stage: Here you can show how data entry fields are grouped in different sections: Details,Type,Place,Mode.
+This is based on the configuation for your program stage data entry form.
+Enter data for the stage to proceed.

 ![](images/tracker/image20.png)